pourdadp/tcid50-calculato/README.md

 ---

-## 🛠️ Quick Start / Usage (نحوه استفاده)
+## 🛠️ Quick Start / Usage

-This application is built as a single, standalone file (`index.html`), requiring no complex server environments or dependency installations.
+This application is built as a single, standalone file (`Tcid50V2.html`), requiring no complex server environments or dependency installations.